ann975/python_projects/README.md

 Create automated birthday wisher using Google SMTP port, host on cloud through PythonAnywhere

 Create ISS spotter using API request that alerts user when the ISS is overhead and able to be spotted at night.
 Sends email alerting user.

+Create quiz app with randomly generated questions from Open Trivia API with interactive user interface